Skilled Nursing Costs in 2025

 Are Skilled Nursing Costs Tax Deductible?

 In a nutshell, yes!
-If you, your spouse, or another dependent is in a SNF to primarily receive medical care, the entire cost of care is tax deductible as a medical expense.
-This even includes money spent on meals and lodging.
+If you, your spouse, or another dependent is in an SNF, primarily to receive medical care, the entire cost of care is tax deductible as a medical expense.
+It even includes money spent on meals and lodging.

 However, if the skilled nursing facility stay is for primarily nonmedical reasons, you can only deduct the cost of medical expenses.
 You can’t deduct money spent on meals and lodging.